• Building Hoist Single Cage Construction Lifting System 1

 is 2 tons per cage.
 “SC200” stands for single cage and capacity is 2 tons.

-Q: This question asks for the steps or process involved in installing a building hoist, which is a type of crane used in construction to lift materials.
+Q: This question asks for the procedure or steps to operate a building hoist, which is a machine used to lift materials in construction.

 Send your message to us